pekala/plugplay/README.md

 Plug-and-play solution for multiplayer games using WebSockets.

 ## Server
 Server component is a node application responsible for managing global game state and WebSocket connections.
+It's basically a Redux application running on the server.

 ### Example
 The most basic, noop example: